Written by Dr. Brandon Colby, MD, a medical expert specializing in personalized preventive medicine and clinical genomics.

 Our team of medical geneticists, bioinformatics experts, and software developers worked tirelessly to develop actionable, clear DNA analysis for coronavirus risk.
-The result was the Coronavirus DNA Health Report, which is now available for free.
+The result was the free Coronavirus DNA Health Report.

 The assessment helps answer many of the questions we all have:

 - Am I likely to become infected?

 - If I get COVID-19, is my life at risk?

 - How can I best protect myself and my family?